-For people of faith, Simeon’s words are a compelling confirmation that Old Testament prophecy has been fulfilled concerning the birth of the Messiah.
-Simeon’s words also reflect praise along with a definitive message of hope extended to the whole world!
-The world needs that message of hope now more than ever.
+For people of faith, Simeon’s words are a compelling confirmation that Old Testament prophecy concerning the birth of the Messiah has been fulfilled.
+Simeon’s words also reflect praise along with a definitive message of hope extended to the whole world.
+The world needs hope now more than ever.

 A Child is born, unto us a Son is given!
 Set your heart and mind on the message of hope this Christmas.
 Then, communicate the reality of hope with those you encounter during Christmas season.